boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/uses-of-dashboard-parameters.md

 Type `@` to list the available parameters.
 You can use it anywhere in the query editor window.

-Another way is, user can manually type the required parameter in code view using the syntax.
+Another way is, users can manually type the required parameter in code view using the syntax.

 Syntax: `@{{:ParameterName}}`

- For range type parameter, syntax should be provided as follows.
+ For range type parameter, the syntax should be provided as follows:

 Syntax: `@{{:ParameterName.START}}` or `@{{:ParameterName.END}}`